“Fresh-Air” Intake – What I’ve Learned

 All incoming outdoor air now passes through this pad before it mixes with return air from the house, but MERV-1 only stops coarse debris.
 Fine smoke and pollen still get through.

-Original Unrated Filter
+Original Filter

 Updated MERV-1 Filter after only 2 months during fire season (Summer 2024)